-The Land and Water Conservation Fund (LWCF) program provides 50/50 matching grant to the States, and through the states to local governments for acquisition, development and improvement of public outdoor recreation areas.
-Also, grants are available to the State for the purpose of statewide recreation planning.
+The Land and Water Conservation Fund (LWCF) program provides up to 50/50 matching grant to the States, and through the states to local governments for acquisition, development, and improvement of public outdoor recreation areas.
+Grants are also available to the State for the purpose of statewide recreation planning.